isabella232/help-7/gitbook/superquery/quick-start/best-practices.md

 [Boards](../superquery-editor/organizing-queries.md) are like folders for organizing your [query tabs](../superquery-editor/query-tabs.md).
 They're a huge upgrade over Saved Queries, helping you to better manage your queries in sub-groupings, rather than one long list.

-Organize queries in a way that makes sense for your work — by work project, department, etc.
+Organize queries in a way that makes sense for your work &mdash; by work project, department, etc.

 ![](../.gitbook/assets/image.png)